On the Kontsevich integral for knotted trivalent graphs: Executive summary

 The naively defined extension has promising properties: it preserves the factorization property (multiplicativity) of the ordinary Kontsevich integral, and it is invariant under horizontal deformations that leave the critical points and vertices fixed.
 It holds promise to be a universal finite type invariant of knotted trivalent graphs.
 But, unfortunately, it is divergent.

-The divergence is caused by ``short chords'' near the critical points (since we didn't factor out by the one term relation, which saved us in the knot case), and short chords near the vertices (which cause a divergence the same way, but we don't have any reason to factor them out).
+The divergence is caused by ``short chords'' near the critical points, i.e. chords that are not separated from the critical point by another chord ending -- since we didn't factor out by the one term relation; and short chords near the vertices (which cause a divergence the same way, but we don't have any reason to factor them out).

+The Kontsevich Integral has been previously extended to framed links (and framed tangles) by Le and Murakami in \cite{lemu2}, \cite{lemu3}, and by Goryunov in \cite{gor}.
+We use essentially the same method as Le and Murakami, which extends to trivalent vertices easily.
+Goryunov's approach is different, using an $\varepsilon$-shift of the knot along a general framing (not necessarily the blackboard framing).

-We fix this by a technique borrowed from quantum field theory: we know exactly what the divergence is, so we ``multiply by its inverse''.
+The technique we use (and which \cite{lemu2}, \cite{lemu3} used) is borrowed from quantum field theory: we know exactly what the divergence is, so we ``multiply by its inverse''.

-We choose a fixed scale $\mu$ and open up the strands at each vertex and critical point to width $\mu$, at a small distance $\varepsilon$ from the vertex, as shown for a vertex of a $\lambda$ shape:
+We choose a fixed scale $\mu$ and open up the strands at each vertex and critical point to width $\mu$, at a small distance $\varepsilon$ from the vertex or critical point, as shown for a vertex of a $\lambda$ shape:

 We compute the integral using this picture instead of the original one.
 We only allow chords between the dotted parts, but not chords coming from far away ending on them.
 The renormalized integral is the limit of this quantity as $\varepsilon$ tends to zero.
 We do the same for vertices of a $Y$ shape, and critical points.